Achievable logoAchievable logo

 Solving linear inequalities

-An inequality ax+b<c or ax+b≥c is solved much like an equation, except:
+An inequality ax+b<c or ax+b≥c is solved much like an equation, with one important difference:

 • If you multiply or divide both sides by a negative number, reverse the inequality sign.